griptape-ai/griptape-sample-structures/griptape_aws_bill_pdf_to_csv/README.md

 ### Griptape Cloud

 You can create a run via the API or the UI.
 When creating runs in the UI, you will need to specify parameters on their own lines.
+`workdir` should be a relative path to the folder within the bucket containing the PDF; if `workdir` is not specified, the default will be the root of the Bucket.

 ```
 -b